sahelinath22/E-Commerce-EDA-Project/README.md

 # 📊 E-Commerce Data Analysis (EDA) — Python Project

 This repository contains an end-to-end Exploratory Data Analysis (EDA) project performed on an E-Commerce Superstore Dataset using Python in Jupyter Notebook.

 The goal of this analysis is to uncover meaningful insights about sales performance, customer behavior, profitability, product efficiency, and regional contribution to support business decision-making.

-📁 Repository Structure
+📁 **Repository Structure**

  📂 E-Commerce-EDA-Project

  │── 📘 E-Commerce EDA Project.ipynb

  │── 📄 Superstore Dataset.csv

  │── 📑 Detailed Project Summary — E-Commerce Data Analysis (EDA).pdf

  │── 📄 README.md

-🎯 **Project Objective**
+🎯 **Project Objectives**

 This project aims to answer key business questions, including:

 1. Which regions, states, and cities drive maximum sales and profit?